Augmenting unit test suites from integration tests: Test augmentation method

 \subsection{Test case generation}

 In this step, each seed execution path, enhanced with object flow dependencies among its nodes, is processed for the generation of test cases.
-The proposed method produces one test case for each call site of a dependency $d_i$ in $D$ that is contained in the seed execution path.
-Test generation combines the dynamic analysis results with AST information of the integration test and target component implementations in order to construct the statements of the essential parts of a test case: \begin{itemize} \item \emph{Arrange part}: statements that setup the test fixture \item \emph{Act part}: invocation of the method under test \item \emph{Assert part}: assertion statements that verify the test outcome \end{itemize}
+The proposed method produces one test case for each call site of a dependency in $D$, included in the seed execution path.
+Test generation processes (a) the program state collected during dynamic analysis and (b) AST information of the integration test and target component implementations in order to construct the statements of the essential parts of a test case: